Sharo Festival

+The Sharo Festival is a festival common among the Fulanis.
 Sharo is a Fulani term used to express the test of young man's manhood by introducing flogging.
-Therefore, the festival called Sharo Festival is a festival common among the Fulani's.
-The Fulani's are located at the Northern Region of Nigeria.
-The festival is held twice a year in the fulani's community, the first is held during dry season at the period of guinea corn harvesting preparation while the second festival in a year is performed during the Muslim Celebration Eid-el-Kabir.
+The Fulanis are located at the Northern Region of Nigeria.
+The festival is held twice a year in the Fulani community, the first is held during dry season at the period of guinea corn harvesting preparation while the second festival in a year is performed during the Muslim Celebration Eid-el-Kabir.
 The essence of the festival is to test the bravery and endurance of boys who passing into manhood.